 About twenty years ago, babies born prior to twenty-eight weeks gestation were not considered viable.
 However, advances in medical technology now make it possible for some infants as young as twenty-three weeks to survive.
 However, for each week that the baby is denied development in the womb, the chances of potential health complications increase as these babies do not have as much time to fully develop before birth.

 Typically, human babies require about 270 days to fully develop in the womb, after which they are usually ready to make the transition to life on the outside.
 When babies are born too early, many of their body's organs and systems are immature and unable to function properly on their own.
 Fortunately, medical science has the ability to help those babies stay alive until they can sustain themselves.

 The complications of premature birth vary from short-term to long-lasting.
 Some are major health complications or disabilities while others are minor concerns or entirely unnoticeable.
 Some complications in pre-mature babies may be manifested immediately while others may not surface until later in life.
 How prematurity will affect your babies depends a great deal on just how early they were born.

-For example, cerebral palsy, mental retardation, and blindness are all major complications that result from premature birth.
+For example, cerebral palsy, intellectual disabilities, and blindness are all major complications that result from premature birth.
 At the other end of the spectrum are minor conditions that can be corrected or overcome later in life, such as asthma, vision deficiencies, hyperactivity, or orthopedic irregularities.

 |Weeks Gestation||Survival Rate||Impact|

-|23 weeks||30% survive||100% of survivors have major disability|
+|23 weeks||30% survive||100% of survivors typically have health problems|

 |25 weeks||70% survive||Varies depending on complications|